mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 {: style='list-style-type: none'}

 ### Accessing data
 We'll start with a skill that spans the entire analytics-engineering spectrum, but I'd argue is more of an "engineering" skill than an analytical one.
 As a data scientist, you'll rarely access data through the familiar click-based graphical user interfaces of Google Drive or Dropbox.
-The majority of your time accessing data will be through SQL and **[APIs](#interacting-with-apis)**, which I'll talk about in a moment.
+The majority of your time accessing data will be through SQL and APIs.

 #### SQL
 So far, all the skills we've covered have assumed you already have data loaded into memory on your laptop.
 But unless your company is tiny, it's going to have more data than can fit onto one laptop.
 Further, the data will need to be organized in a way that optimizes storage space and retrieval time, as well as lets multiple users read (and write) the data simultaneously.
-The main way to do this is with [relational databases](https://en.wikipedia.org/wiki/Relational_database), which you query with SQL (Structured Query Language).
+The main way to do this is with [relational databases](https://en.wikipedia.org/wiki/Relational_database), which you query with SQL (Structured Query Language).<sup>[[2]](#2-sql)</sup>

 As a data scientist, you don't need to be a pro at SQL - that's more in the realm of a data engineer - but you definitely need to be able to join data from multiple tables, filter rows, and perform aggregations.
 The below query is a simple example in [Postgres](https://www.postgresql.org/), one of the major SQL dialects.